Exposing Malicious Insider Threats: The Advantages of Using a Behavior-based Approach

 “It is vital that organizations understand normal employee baseline behaviors and also ensure employees understand how they may be used as a conduit for others to obtain information.”Combating the Insider Threat, US Department of Homeland Security

 Exabeam UEBA takes a behavior-based approach by analyzing user behavior on networks, and applying advanced analytics to identify your riskiest users/assets based on their behavior/actions.
 It automatically analyzes relevant events from IT, productivity, and other security controls to calculate specific user and asset risk, making it easier to detect insider threats.
-Exabeam Threat Hunter lets analysts then search for threats based on the identified behavioral artifacts and user context.
+Exabeam threat hunting capabilities allow analysts to then search for threats based on the identified behavioral artifacts and user context.

 An intellectual property theft example

 Let’s review a common scenario where an employee is leaving their job soon and is planning to steal intellectual property (IP).
-Using an Advanced Analytics dashboard, analysts can search for users that exhibit predictable malicious behavior by simply selecting from the risk reasons dropdown.
+In the Exabeam dashboard, analysts can search for users that exhibit predictable malicious behavior by simply selecting from the risk reasons dropdown.
 This is one way to get the defaulted users and put them on a watch list.
 This is one example of the many different insider threat investigations that you can conduct.

 In Figure 2, one user has a risk score of 129 because they’ve sent a large number of emails to their personal account.
-Located beneath their score, the UEBA timeline provides analysts the related events and malicious indicators to expose insider threats (Figure 3).
+Located beneath their score, the UEBA timeline provides analysts the related events and malicious actions to expose insider threats (Figure 3).